 Rabobank Group places a high priority on the management of risk and has extensive procedures in place for systematic risk management.
 Within Rabobank Group, the risk management policies relating to interest rate risk, market risk and liquidity risk are developed and monitored by the Balance Sheet and Risk Management Committee Rabobank Group ("BRMC-RG") in cooperation with the Group Risk Management department.
-The BRMC-RG is responsible for balance sheet management, establishing risk policy, setting risk measurement standards, broadly determining limits and monitoring developments and advising the Executive Board on all relevant issues regarding risk management.
-Rabobank Group's risk management policies relating to credit risk are developed by the Policy Credit Committee Rabobank Group in cooperation with the Group Risk Management and the Credit Risk Management departments.
+The BRMC-RG is responsible for balance sheet management, establishing risk policy, setting risk measurement standards, broadly determining limits and monitoring developments, and advising the Executive Board on all relevant issues regarding risk management.
+Rabobank Group in cooperation with the Group Risk Management and the Credit Risk Management department.
 These two committees report to the Executive Board, which is ultimately responsible for risk management within Rabobank Group.

 The principal risks faced by Rabobank Group are credit risk, country risk, interest rate risk, liquidity risk, market risk and operational risk.
 Rabobank has implemented an economic capital framework to determine the amount of capital it should hold on the basis of its risk profile and desired credit rating.
 Economic capital represents the amount of capital needed to cover for all risks associated with a certain activity.
 The economic capital framework makes it possible to compare different risk categories with each other because all risks are analysed by using the same methodology.
-See also 'Risk Factors'.
+See also "Risk Factors".